 The "wait" command tells dogs to stay where they are and not move forward until you release them.
 This command is especially helpful to prevent your dog from bolting out the door or out of the crate.

 Luckily, you don't need any special equipment to teach your dog how to wait.
-Instead of giving your dog a food reward, you can simply teach your dog that responding to the command means being allowed to do certain things.
-Plus, the "wait" command can be used in several situations.
+Instead of giving a food reward, you can simply teach your dog that responding to the command means being allowed to do certain things.
+While it can be a challenge to teach a new command, this one's fairly easy and useful in several situations.

 Reward Good Behavior

-After practicing "wait" for a few days, your dog should be able to stand still with the door wide open until you give him or her the command "free" or "go ahead" for release.
+After practicing "wait" for a few days, your dog should be able to stand still with the door wide open until you give the command "free" or "go ahead" for release.
 Be sure to practice this from time to time and remember to frequently reward your dog for complying.